kahlan/kahlan/docs/README.md

 ### Use `--coverage` option

-Kahlan has some built-in code coverage exporter (e.g. Coveralls & Scrutinizer exporters) but it can also be used to generates some detailed code coverage report directy inside the console.
+Kahlan has some built-in code coverage exporter (e.g. Coveralls & Scrutinizer exporters) but it can also be used to generates some detailed code coverage report directly inside the console.

 **`--coverage=<integer>`** will generates some code coverage summary depending on the passed integer.